2020 GENERAL INFORMATION

 This activity is open to the public and will be held on stage on differing nights after the performance has ended.
 Each group will have an opportunity to teach a folk dance from their country to the other dancers one of these nights.
 Musicians provide the music for the dancing/lesson.

 Popular music for general dancing will also be provided.
 This is very fun and is a well-attended event.

 There will be a second gift exchange the final night of performances between World Folkfest and each group.
 Please bring one gift for this exchange.
 Your gift will be kept by World Folkfest and displayed in the local government offices.

-An international food and traditional trade concession area will be set up to allow participating groups to sell souvenir items to the public (absolutely no alcohol is permitted to be sold).
-If you request to sell items on or before 1 July, 2019, a table will be provided for you, free of charge by the festival.
+International food and traditional trade concession area will be set up to allow participating groups to sell souvenir items to the public (absolutely no alcohol is permitted to be sold).
+If you request to sell items on or before 1 July 2019, a table will be provided for you, free of charge by the festival.
 You may sell folk art items, folk crafts, music and items that are native to your country.
 Inexpensive items sell best.

 Please contact Mrs. Cheryl Waycasy (firstname.lastname@example.org) before 1 July 2019 if your group would like to reserve an area to sell items.
 Please be aware of the differences in CD/DVD formats between America and other parts of the world.
 You may be required by the State of Utah to collect and pay sales tax.
 Mrs. Waycasy will assist you with this situation.